Financial Institutions; Depository Institutions & Non-Depository Institutions

 Savings and loans have issues making them riskier investments.

-It is a depository institution, and have a kind of commonality between them is that they all accept deposits.
+It is a depository institution and has commonality between them because they all accept deposits.
 You can go in there and deposit money, keep it in the account, and access it later on.

 You can move it between accounts and all those different things.